- Procurement and Payment — Quick Reference Guide

 - Due to the successful pilot this summer of the direct payment process for food purchases, Purchase Orders (PO’s) are no longer required for any college or department for these transactions.

 - A list of frequently used natural accounts with descriptions of intended use has been added to the Quick Reference Guide.
 Some descriptions have changed from what has been previously communicated due to changing reporting requirements of the CSU System.

 - A new natural account for hospitality expenditures has been created — 66025.
 Any supplies or services meeting SDSU’s Hospitality Policy should be recorded to this natural account and be submitted with a Hospitality Justification Form.

 New Online Order Solution — Campus Market Place

 Contract and Procurement Management is excited to introduce you to a new online E-procurement ordering solution.
-San Diego State University has partnered with nine of our sister campuses to develop a one stop shop for ordering using your Procurement Credit Card.
+San Diego State University has partnered with fourteen of our sister campuses to develop a one stop shop for ordering using your Procurement Credit Card.
 The software supplier is ESM and the solution is the “Campus Marketplace.”
 The ESM Solutions website contains a collection of supplier catalogs, customized with CSU contracted pricing, for many of the items you commonly use.
 Shopping through the Campus Marketplace could save you as much as 17‰ to 29‰ on purchases.
 Attached, for your information, are the Current Suppliers on the Campus Marketplace.